-Alcohol is one of the most widely abused substances in the United States.
+Alcohol abuse is one of the most common forms of substance addiction in the United States.
 Data reveals that over 25 percent of adults had at least one heavy drinking day (five or more drinks for men and four or more drinks for women) in the past year.

 Now, new research has uncovered that there may be five separate types of problem drinkers.